 - Take a screenshot of your signup form.

-You can capture an image of your signup form to prove you accurately described your marketing activities.
+You can capture an image of your signup form to document that you accurately described your marketing activities.
 You can also access this information in our form versions.

 - Ensure the language in your signup form accurately describes your marketing activities.

-- Turn on two-factor authentication for added protection.
+- Turn on 2-factor authentication for added protection.

-- Update your website's privacy statement or policy to state you use MailChimp to store information.
+- Update your website's privacy statement or policy to describe your use of Mailchimp.